Maple, The FIrst Taste of Spring,

-Hopewell Cape’s tree-tufted islands always look lovely, but their full beauty is only revealed when the tide ebbs, transforming them into megaliths looming above the bare ocean floor (www.thehopewellrocks.ca
+Hopewell Cape’s tree-tufted islands always look lovely, but their full beauty is only revealed when the tide ebbs, transforming them into megaliths looming above the bare ocean floor (www.thehopewellrocks.ca).

 For flower fans, Kingsbrae Garden is reason enough to visit prim, trim St. Andrews by-the-Sea.
-Created from several old estates, the 11-ha (27-acre) property has over 20 themed zones (www.kingsbraegarden.com
+Created from several old estates, the 11-ha (27-acre) property has over 20 themed zones (www.kingsbraegarden.com).

 At Fredericton’s Beaverbrook Art Gallery, A-listers like Gainsborough, Dali and Reynolds share wall space with Canada’s own Group of Seven.
-Programs for art lovers are available (www.beaverbrookartgallery.org
+Programs for art lovers are available (www.beaverbrookartgallery.org).

 The Saint John City Market is overflowing with incredible edibles.
 Opened in 1876, the block-long building was constructed by shipbuilders, so its ceiling resembles an inverted hull (www.sjcitymarket.ca).

 Kings Landing Historical Settlement, a recreated Loyalist village, features 70-plus restored structures, among them antique-filled homes, working farms and picture-perfect churches (www.kingslanding.nb.ca).

 Pay homage to the homard (lobster) in Shediac.
-After clambering over the world’s largest lobster—a 90,000-kg (99-ton) whopper, albeit made from metal—kids can learn how to catch, and then eat the “king of crustaceans” on an entertaining and educational Lobster Tales Cruise (www.shediac.ca; www.lobstertales.ca
+After clambering over the world’s largest lobster—a 55,000-kg (55-tonne) whopper, albeit made from metal—kids can learn how to catch, and then eat the “king of crustaceans” on an entertaining and educational Lobster Tales Cruise (www.shediacbaycruises.ca).

 FORT BEAUSÉJOUR–FORT CUMBERLAND NATIONAL HISTORIC SITE

 National Parks and Historic Sites: